 Types of fine wine

-Fine wines complement dinner parties beautifully.
+Finer wines as we like to call them complement dinner parties beautifully.
 Picking the best wines can enhance the experience and delight guests.
-Typically, the grapes used for wine are different from the ones you’ll find at the supermarket.
-Wine grapes have thicker skins and seeds, they tend to be smaller too.
-These grapes aren’t for eating but are perfect for creating sumptuous wines and there are over a thousand grape varieties too.
+Finer wines are made from great regions like Burgundy, Bordeaux, Tuscany, Rioja and many other regions in the world.
+They are often made by smaller winemakers who grow their grapes and produce the wines themselves.
+Wine grapes have thicker skins and seeds and aren’t for eating but are perfect for creating sumptuous wines and there are over a thousand grape varieties too.
 So, what are the different types of fine wine?

 Red wines

 Fine wines come in many forms and a firm favourite is red wine.
 Made from black grapes, red wines are bold and light in flavour.
 They tend to be aged longer than others to enhance the taste.
-Grapes include Merlot, Sauvignon and Cabernet.
+Popular Finer Wine grapes include Merlot, Cabernet Sauvignon and Pinot.

 Rose wines